aws-samples/amazon-cloudfront-log-analysis/lab2-elk-cloudfront-log-analysis/README.md

 	service nginx reload
 	```

+Nginx configuration is completed.
+Next step will be to configure Kibana.

 ## Kibana Configuration
 1. Access the Kibana via Nginx proxy IP address.
 For protection of your proxy server, we will leverage a basic Http authentication.
 You will be challenged with username and password.
 Enter the username as admin (lowercase) and password as specified in the parameter section of the CloudFormation template.
 If you have used default values, then the password is admin123.